 Inner tube rentals are at the base of the hill and are $10 per tube per day.
 The hill is open 10 a.m. – 4 p.m.; rentals end at 3:30 p.m.

 Visitors can also explore Blackwell and Fullersburg Woods

 forest preserves by snowshoe.
 When there’s plenty of snow on the trails, snowshoe rentals are available at the Blackwell tubing hill (when open) 10 a.m. – 2 p.m.
-Snowshoes can also be rented at the Fullersburg Woods Nature Education Center in Oak Brook Monday – Saturday 10 a.m. – 4 p.m. (rentals end at 2 p.m.).
-Rentals are $10 for two hours or $15 for the day.
-Call 630-850-8100
+Snowshoes can also be rented at the Fullersburg Woods Nature Education Center Monday – Saturday 10 a.m. – 4 p.m.
+All rentals are $10 per day.
+For Fullersburg Woods, call 630-850-8100

 For fans of cross-country skiing, rangers groom more than 50 miles of trails at forest preserves such as Blackwell

 in Oak Brook; Danada